ehsanmok/spark-lp/README.md

 * spark-lp is able to solve large-scale LP problems in a distributed way with fault-tolerance over commodity clusters of machines.
 (Stay tuned for more results!)

-* spark-lp can solve LP problems faster and more accurate than spark-tfocs.
+* spark-lp is ~100X faster and more accurate than spark-tfocs for solving large-scale LP problems.
+(Stay tuned for the published results)

 ## TODOs:

-* Add benchmark results.
 * Add preprocessing to capture more general LP formats.
 * Add infeasibility detection.
 * Extend to QP solver.